Let’s Talk >

 Of course each project is different, but most museum projects that involve Collection Management and DAMS integrations range from $60,000 to $120,000.* For more detail about all that goes into a museum website budget read our Museum Digital Insights article, “The Cost of Customized Collections Websites.”

 * Cuberis Labs (our in-house R&D effort) has a streamlined offering for museums with lower budgets ($30,000-$50,000).
-We’d be happy to demo our economy solution upon request.
+We’d be happy to demo this solution upon request.